Steam Name: Garry

 · Personal equipment, to assist my character in displaying an authentic image of militiaman and ensure that he has expected survivability of such character.
 Equipment that I’d like to request is:

-, serviceable rifle with most common caliber in the U.S..
+- M4A1(without mods, 10 in barrel), serviceable rifle with most common caliber in the U.S..
 Can be owned by citizens of California in AR-15 semi-automatic rifle variant that could be later converted to select-fire.
 As well as authentic hand-me-downs M4s from U.S. Military available to local police and sheriff department’s SWAT teams and high ranking patrolmen.

 OR(if previous is no go)